Chapter 1: The Power Wants | How To Create Demand For Your Products & Services

 When you harness them and use them, as I've described, you are starting the demand creation process.

 But there's more.
 You may be able to use these for power wants in ways that I haven't described.
-See, once you know what people really want and once you understand how it all works, you can get creative and come up with all kinds of different ways to utilise this.
+See, once you know what people really want and once you understand how it all works, you can get creative and come up with all kinds of different ways to utilize this.

 For instance, as you may have noticed, I've talked about how you might take advantage of the power once through your advertising.
-What I didn't mention until now is that you can also utilise these powers once in your sales effort.
+What I didn't mention until now is that you can also utilize these powers once in your sales effort.

-Let's say you or any of your salespeople are meeting one on one with a client or prospective client by paying attention, listening and observing.
+Let's say you or any of your salespeople are meeting one on one with a client or prospective client by paying attention, listening, and observing.
 You see that the client is pressed for time.
 He appears to have many balls in the air and he seems to be putting out one fire after another.
 You can bet he's pretty stressed.

-Haha power wants.
+Haha, power wants.

 Number two, he wants psychological relief from that stress.
 Now you know what he really wants to buy from you.